Llandoger Trow

 On 20 April 2019 the pub was closed, but has now re-opened as part of the Bloomsbury Leisure group.

 History

 The building dates from 1664, originally a row of three houses.
 It was built on a timber box frame, with brick stacks.
 The pub has an 18th-century shop front, but the main door dates from the 20th century.
 The pub was partially destroyed by a bomb in World War II, but three of the original five projecting gables remain.
 It was designated a Grade II* listed building on 8 January 1959.

-Tradition has it that Daniel Defoe met Alexander Selkirk, his inspiration for Robinson Crusoe, here, and it was Robert Louis Stevenson’s inspiration for the Admiral Benbow in Treasure Island.
+Tradition has it that Daniel Defoe met William Dampier and Alexander Selkirk, his inspiration for Robinson Crusoe, here, and it was Robert Louis Stevenson's inspiration for the Admiral Benbow in Treasure Island.
 In the Victorian era the pub was associated with the Theatre Royal, which is across the road, and was visited by many performers and musicians including Henry Irving.